-It did.
-Silver Wind, one of the cosiest and most intimate ships afloat today, now has a new spa, a handful of new, beautifully designed suites and an overall refreshment of cabins and public rooms that made it even more inviting.
+Silver Wind is one of the cosiest and most intimate ships afloat, with beautifully designed suites and inviting cabins and public rooms.

 There were 213 passengers on my around-India cruise from Chennai (Madras) to Mumbai, and they had come from all corners of the earth.
 By far, the biggest group was from the U.S. -- 80 passengers -- but there were Australians, New Zealanders, British, Germans, Belgians, Spanish and various other nationalities.
 Many were retired or close to retirement age; 140 were past Silversea passengers.
 Only one couple had never cruised before.

 Silversea has a mixture of formal, informal and smart-casual dress codes.
 For formal nights, women should wear cocktail dresses, evening gowns or trouser suits, men should have tuxedos or dark suits.
 Informal means dresses or trouser suits for the ladies, jackets for the men (ties optional).
 Our 11-night cruise had three formal nights, four informal nights and four smart-casual evenings.

 250,000+ people have entered their email

 Cruising on Silver Wind, with the grand finale at the Tower Bridge

 Amazing crew leads to amazing times even in some rough seas!